Have you ever walked into someone’s house that just feels clean?

 Do they know something that you don’t?
 Is there some sort of secret, or is it just that they got lucky with an easy-to-clean house and kids that pick up after themselves?
 Maybe they are in some sort of time warp and have more hours in their day than you do?

-And in case you were wondering, it has nothing to do with having lots of extra time on my hands or being so bored at home with my kids that I can’t think of anything else to do all day but clean (just thought I’d clear that up since I’ve been asked those questions many times before by people who are curious how I keep my house so clean!)
+And in case you were wondering, it has nothing to do with having lots of extra time on my hands or being so bored at home with my kids that I can’t think of anything else to do all day but clean (just thought I’d clear that up since I’ve been asked those questions many times before!)

 I’m able to keep my house clean because I know 7 Secrets that make it Easy for me to keep my home neat and tidy.